nobody43/zabbix-mini-IPMI/README.md

 # mini-IPMI
 ## Features
-Zabbix scripts for monitoring cpu and disk temperature with aid of lmsensors, smartmontools and OpenHardwareMonitorReport.
+Zabbix scripts for monitoring cpu and disk temperature with aid of lm-sensors, smartmontools and OpenHardwareMonitorReport.
 Supports Linux, BSD and Windows.

 ### temp-disk.py
+Cross-platform disk temperature monitoring script.
+By default used to display maximum temperature among all disks with `temp.disk[max]`.
+Can be used to query specific disk with, for example, `temp.disk[0]` - first disk.<br />
+It first checks whether disk is in standby mode and only then queries the temperature, thus not spinning drives unnecessary.
+You can override this behavior by using `temp.disk[max.force]`.
+It is encouraged, in fact, if your drives are never idle, because this operation not spawns additional process and thus is slightly faster.

 ### zabbix-lmsensors-wrapper.py
+Linux-specific temperature monitoring for CPU, GPU and motherboard sensors.
+Also supports fan speed and voltage.
+Expects default lm-sensors output.<br />
+The script is always answers to just `temp.cpu[max]`, returning all other keys data with zabbix-sender.

 ### temp-cpu-bsd.py
+CPU temperature monitoring for FreeBSD.
+Uses `sysctl dev.cpu` with `coretemp` or `amdtemp`.<br />
+Only answers to `temp.cpu[max]`, core temperatures are sent with zabbix-sender.

 ### zabbix-ohmr-wrapper.py